Numerical study of the Kadomtsev--Petviashvili equation and dispersive shock waves: Numerical Method

 As a result of this change, many fewer Fourier modes of the linear part are advanced with a RK4 method than in Driscoll's original method, but this is still preferable over a standard RK3 method (an explicit RK3 method would impose similar stability requirement as RK4, and an implicit method would make the solution of an implicit equation system necessary in each time step, which would be computationally too expensive).

 Due to the very high accuracy required by our simulations, the numerical method exposed so far has been implemented in a MPI-parallel \texttt{C} code.

 The accuracy of the solutions is controlled as in \cite{KR11} in two ways: since the KPI solution for smooth initial data is known to stay smooth, its Fourier transformed must be rapidly decreasing for all time.
 Thus if the computational domain is chosen large enough, this must be also the case for the discrete Fourier transform.
 The decrease of the Fourier coefficients can thus be used to control the numerical resolution in space during the computation.
-If the latter is assured, the resolution in time can be controlled via conserved quantities of the KP solution as the $L^{2}$ norm or the energy which will be numerically time dependent due to unavoidable numerical errors.
+If the latter is assured, the resolution in time can be controlled via conserved quantities of the KP solution as the $L^{2}$ norm or the energy, computed numerically as:

+which will be numerically time dependent due to unavoidable numerical errors.
 As discussed for instance in \cite{KR11} the accuracy in the conservation of such quantities can be used as an indicator of the numerical accuracy.